Látrabjarg

 Látrabjarg (/is/) is a promontory in the Westfjords of Iceland, and the westernmost point in Iceland.
 The cliffs are home to millions of birds, including puffins, northern gannets, guillemots and razorbills.
-It is vital for their survival as it hosts up to 40% of the world population for some species such as the razorbill.
+Látrabjarg contains one of the largest kittiwake habitats in Iceland.
 It is Europe's largest bird cliff, 14 km long and up to 440 m high.
-In 2026 a solar eclipse will be visible at Látrabjarg.
+In 2026, a solar eclipse was visible at Látrabjarg.

-Solar Eclipse

-A total solar eclipse will occur in the western part of Iceland on August 12, 2026, and it will last longer the further west you are.
-It is therefore expected that many people will make their way to Látrabjargi that day.
-Plans are being made to ensure safety in the area, but many of the roads to Látrabjargi are very narrow and dangerous.
-There has been talk of closing the area to car traffic and ferrying people by bus.